MikeAvgeros/fitz-composer/README.md

 2. I used the suggested Code Institute Template - [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template)

 3. I created a public repository for my 1st Milestone project - [Fitz Composer](https://github.com/MikeAvgeros/fitz-composer)

-4. I cloned my Github repository in [Sourcetree](https://www.sourcetreeapp.com/) using an HTTPS URL.

 ## Github Pages

 The project was deployed to GitHub Pages using the following steps.

-1. Log in to Github and locate the [Github Repository](https://github.com/MikeAvgeros/fitz-composer)
+1. I logged in to Github and located the [Github Repository](https://github.com/MikeAvgeros/fitz-composer)

-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository (not top of page), I clicked the "Settings" Button on the menu.

-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. I Scrolled down the Settings page until you locate the "GitHub Pages" Section.

-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", I clicked the dropdown called "None" and select "Master Branch".

-5. The page will automatically refresh.

-6. Scroll back down through the page to locate the now published [site link](https://mikeavgeros.github.io/fitz-composer/) in the "GitHub Pages" section.
+5. I scrolled back down through the page to locate the now published [site link](https://mikeavgeros.github.io/fitz-composer/) in the "GitHub Pages" section.

+## Cloning the Github Repository

+The Github repository was cloned and stored locally on my machine using the following steps.

+1. I cloned my Github repository using HTTPS, under "Clone with HTTPS", and copied the link.

+2. I opened [Sourcetree](https://www.sourcetreeapp.com/), opened a new tab and clicked on the Clone icon.
+I pasted the HTTPS link and added a local directory in my machine.

+3. I opened [VS Code](https://code.visualstudio.com/), clicked on File/Open File and navigated to the local directory I had cloned my Github repository.

 # Credits